 Since Torino is just about two hours away (by bus) from Milan, I could go and return the same day.
 And in 13 hours, I did a lot!
 I wish although, I had spent more days in Torino, the city charmed me!

 Leaving Milan at 6.12 am, I arrived at Vittorio Emanuele, Torino by 8.00 am.
-Entering through the north of the city, I fell in love immediately with the white mountains that stood like a painting from far off and the picturesque of the city.
+Entering through the north of the city, I fell in love immediately with the white mountains that stood like a painting from far off and the picturesque.